Last Updated on August 4, 2024 by Soumya

 Built in traditional Ottoman style, Topkapi Palace was home to several sultans until it was abandoned in the 19th century when the royal family moved to the more European-looking Dolmabahce Palace on the Bosphorus.

 Today, Topkapi Palace is a museum with several interesting sections to explore.
 The Harem, where the female members of the family lived, is the most resplendent part of the palace.
-It boasts of more than 300 rooms, two mosques, and nine bathrooms.
-Beautiful Iznik tiles dot each and every corner of the harem making it an unmissable sight.
+It boasts more than 300 rooms, two mosques, and nine bathrooms.
+Beautiful Iznik tiles dot each corner of the harem, making it an unmissable sight.

-There are several other exhibition halls, a treasury, a library, palace kitchens, and smaller pavilions to check out.
-Be sure to have at least a couple of hours when you visit Topkapi Palace because anything else will just fly by.
+There are several other exhibition halls, a treasury, a library, palace kitchens, and smaller pavilions to explore.
+Be sure to have at least a couple of hours when you visit Topkapi Palace because anything else will fly by.

 Dolmabahce Palace

-Over time, sultans of the Ottoman Empire got inspired by European architecture and built spectacular palaces in the neo-Baroque style.
+Over time, sultans of the Ottoman Empire were inspired by European architecture and built spectacular palaces in the neo-Baroque style.
 The most impressive among them was the Dolmabahce Palace.

 Located on the Bosphorus Strait, the Dolmabahce is the largest palace in Turkey.
 It was probably THE MOST OPULENT endeavor of the Ottomans.
 Therefore, Dolmabahce is literally dripping in gold and crystal.

-Built in the 19th century, the Dolmabahce Palace consists of 250+ rooms, 46 halls, and multiple baths & toilets.
-The Selamlik was where the Sultan lived and the Harem was where his family resided.
+Built in the 19th century, the Dolmabahce Palace has 250+ rooms, 46 halls, and multiple baths and toilets.
+The Sultan lived in the Selamlik, and his family resided in the Harem.

 The rooms and halls are opulently decorated with crystal chandeliers, oil paintings, handmade carpets, and gilded ceilings.
 Can you believe that the Ceremonial Hall at Dolmabahce Palace is home to the world’s largest Bohemian crystal chandelier?
 Apparently, Dolmabahce has the largest collection of crystal chandeliers in the world!